sagemath/sagewiki_to_gh-2022-10-10/days7.md

 == Images ==

-Right now, just some images I've produced using Sage.
+Right now, just some images I've (Robert M) produced using Sage.
 Maybe for the t-shirts or something...

+attachment:bug.jpg
+attachment:counter.jpg